DeeterCesler/DeeterCesler/README.md

 - 👋 Hi, I’m @DeeterCesler
-- 💸 I’m interested in startups, Node, restructuring financial markets, and being a brogrammer
+- 💸 I’m interested in startups, Node + React, restructuring financial markets, and being a brogrammer
 - ⚡ I’m currently learning about building on the Lightning Network ₿
 - 🤝 I’m looking to collaborate on a fun open-source project
 - 🐦 Reach me on twitter @DeeterCesler or [email](mailto:me+github@deetercesler.com)